 The Data Protection Act, 2018 will also remain in place, in conjunction with the UK GDPR.
 Similarly, the Privacy and Electronic Communications Regulations (PECR) will also be applicable in the UK.

 Is GDPR still valid in the UK?

 Yes, GDPR is still valid in the UK.
 Post-Brexit, it has been adopted into the domestic privacy law and termed UK GDPR.
 The regulation is almost word-to-word borrowed from its EU version, except that it protects the personal data of UK residents.
 So any organization that collects personal data of UK residents to offer them goods and services or monitor their behaviour taking place in the UK must adhere to the same requirements as before.

 What is the Data Protection Act 2018?

 When the UK was preparing for Brexit, the government introduced a new data protection legislation under the Data Protection Act 2018 that replaced the old Data Protection Act 1998.
 It was passed to implement the provisions of the General Data Protection Regulation (GDPR) into UK law.
-The DPA 2018 covers extend the scope of GDPR to provisions that are not part of GDPR, such as processing relating to immigration and automatic processing in public bodies.
+The DPA 2018 extend the scope of GDPR to include provisions such as processing relating to immigration and automatic processing in public bodies.